 My Workspace: ALEX provides each user with his or her own individual online worksite which functions as a private workspace.
 Your workspace includes several features, including Resources, Schedule, Worksite Setup, Announcements, News, Web Content, Preferences, Help and Membership.

-Grade Report Tool: supports providing feedback and grades from an Excel spreadsheet saved in CSV format.
-Some useful features include: multiple files can be uploaded, participants only see the files that contain feedback, and Instructors can see whether participants have read their feedback.
+Comments and Feedback Tool: supports providing feedback and unofficial grades from an Excel spreadsheet saved in CSV format.
+Some useful features include: multiple files can be uploaded, participants only see the portion of the files that contain their individual feedback, and instructors can see whether participants have viewed their feedback.

 Schedule Tool: Schedule allows instructors or worksite organizers to post items in calendar format.
 The calendar has day, week, month, year, and a flat list view.
 Any Schedule item can have multiple attachments.
 All Schedules on worksites you have access to are merged in your My Workspace Schedule.
-In a worksite, you can also selectively merge Schedules from other worksites you have access to using the Merge feature.
 You can print an Adobe PDF file of any view of a Schedule by clicking the "Print PDF" button while in the desired view.

 Syllabus Tool: The syllabus is the official outline for your course.
 As an instructor, if you or your department has prepared an online syllabus already, you can direct the Syllabus Tool to link to it.
 Otherwise, you can enter material directly in your Syllabus tool.
 As you create a syllabus, you can designate that it be viewable by the general public or just to members of your course.
 Some features of a traditional syllabus are divided between the Syllabus and Schedule Tools.
 Some instructors use the Syllabus area to display the department’s official online syllabus, and use the Schedule as a detailed resource for students.
 You have the option to format your syllabus content in HTML instead of plain text.